edgedock/dcmartin/cpu/README.md

   }
 }
 ```
-The `cpu` payload will be incomplete until the service completes; subsequent `make check` will return complete; see below:
+The `cpu` payload will be incomplete until the service initiates; subsequent `make check` will return complete; see below:
 ```
 {
   "hostname": "7c5bdc815fb1-172017000003",